 DJ ANAS (Official)

-DJ ANAS aka B747 - Italian Hardcore/Techno DJ & producer with Moroccan roots.
+- This is the only official account of DJ ANAS.
+All other profiles are fake - Bio: DJ ANAS aka B747 - Italian Hardcore/Techno DJ & producer with Moroccan roots.
 The journey began in 1992-1993 with the first wave of "Techno Acida" in Italy (Acid Techno) and later with the establishment of the Hardcore/Gabber sound at the club "Discoteca Number One" where he spent most of his years.
-Unlike most guys with his same ethnic background he had zero interest in Rap and Middle Eastern Music, and that alone alienated him completely from all communities and circles that had to do with with his origins.
-Many people wrongly applied the "urban" stereotype onto him, when in reality he was interested in abstract music and the sounds of the machines.
+Unlike most guys with the same ethnic background, he had zero interest in Rap and Middle Eastern Music, and that alone alienated him completely from all communities and circles that had to do with his origins.
+Many people wrongly applied the "urban" stereotype to him, when in reality he was interested in abstract music and the sounds of the machines.
 Not only was he integrating well in the western world, but he was already looking forwards to new things to come, after getting bored with the Italo-disco and Euro-dance.
 Anas has been listening to western and synth-pop music since his childhood, and then when things started to happen in the early 90's he went straight to the far end of the extreme and dark sound of Techno and fell in love with Hardcore music...until it made sense.

 So many do the talk, but when it comes to the facts...how many people do that in real life?